EQUUS-ORG/ALOE/README.md

 ## What is this?

 ALOE is a simple pipeline that generates and optimizes conformers, using a neural interatomic potential as the calculator.
 A complete end-to-end workflow generates optimized 3d conformers from SMILES strings, with electronic and Gibbs free energies evaluated.
+Works best on a Linux/Mac operating system.

 <p align="center">
     <img src="pics/ALOE_flowchart.png" width="1000" style="display: block"/>